executebig/www/content/privacy.md

 ## Tracking & Data Collection

-To get information about the behavior of our visitors, we use [Ackee](https://ackee.electerious.com).
-Our instance of Ackee is deployed and shown as **`dwarf.executebig.org`** or **`dwarf.elf.executebig.org`**, and all information collected by Ackee is stored on our own servers.
+To get information about the behavior of our visitors, we use [Umami](https://umami.is/).
+Our instance of Ackee is deployed and shown as **`umami.executebig.org`**, and all information collected by Umami is stored on our own servers.

-This analytics software gives us insight about our visitors only in general, but not about individuals per say, as it does not track visitors and does not store any personal identifiable information.
-For example, all information will be hashed together with a salt that changes daily, and daily salt is never stored anywhere, so we can never trace our analytics data back to a specific user.
-Go to their [documentation](https://docs.ackee.electerious.com/#/docs/Anonymization) to find out what Ackee collects.
+This analytics software gives us insight about our visitors only in general.
+Umami does not collect any personally identifiable information and anonymizes all data collected.
+Users cannot be identified and are never tracked across websites.

-**Ackee does not use cookies to collect analytics data.**
+Umami does not use any cookies in the tracking code.

 ## Questions & Data Controls